NU-ACCESS/ImageJ-Photometric-Stereo-Tools/README.md

 ## What do each of the scripts do?

 **Photometric Stereo**: This script is the main workhorse tool.
 It solves a set of linear equations using the least squares methods to produce a surface normal vector map.
-To use, produce a series of raking light images using the same methods described for making an ["RTI image"]( http://culturalheritageimaging.org/Technologies/RTI/).
+To use, capture a series of raking light images using the same methods described for making an ["RTI image"]( http://culturalheritageimaging.org/Technologies/RTI/).

 In ImageJ, create a stack from the images, convert them from RGB to 32-bit, and then run the script.
 You will be prompted to upload a text file that contains the lighting directions corresponding to each image in the stack (tab deliminted with no header information).